Quick Verdict

 - Live sports and pay-per-view event platforms

-- Movie premieres and exclusive content releases
+- Movie premieres and early-access or exclusive content releases

 SVOD, TVOD, and AVOD differ primarily in how viewers pay, how revenue is generated, and how platforms scale growth and predictability.

-| Aspect | SVOD | TVOD | AVOD |
+| Aspect | AVOD | SVOD | TVOD |

 |---|---|---|---|

-| Viewer payment | Recurring subscription | One-time payment per title or event | Free viewing supported by ads |
+| Viewer payment | Free viewing supported by ads | Recurring subscription | One-time payment per title or event |

-| Revenue predictability | High and recurring | Medium, driven by releases or events | Low to medium, dependent on ad demand |
+| Revenue predictability | Low to medium, dependent on ad demand | High and recurring | Medium, driven by releases or events |

-| Best content fit | Series, premium libraries, episodic content | Live events, premieres, exclusive releases | Large catalogs, clips, and frequently consumed content |
+| Best content fit | Large catalogs, clips, and frequently consumed content | Series, premium libraries, episodic content | Live events, premieres, exclusive releases |

-| User acquisition | Harder due to upfront commitment | Moderate, driven by perceived content value | Easiest due to free access |
+| User acquisition | Easiest due to free access | Harder due to upfront commitment | Moderate, driven by perceived content value |

 A deeper look at how SVOD, TVOD, and AVOD differ across user experience and operations.